bahmutov/iframeable/README.md

     http://github.com denies being iframed, safe

 This utility checks if website responds with x-frame-options.
-Values **DENY** and **SAMEORIGIN** are safe, **ALLOW-FROM** generate a warning.
+Values **DENY** and **SAMEORIGIN** are safe, **ALLOW-FROM** generates a warning.
-If this header is not set, error message is displayed and utility exits with error code -1.
+If this header is not set at all, an error message is displayed and utility exits with code -1.

 More information about clickjacking attack can be found at [owasp.org](https://www.owasp.org/index.php/Clickjacking_Defense_Cheat_Sheet).
-In a nutshell: the attacker creates a website with similar domain name to good website, for example fake *http://bank-mobile.com* to lure *http://bank.com* customers.
+In a nutshell: the attacker creates a website with domain name similar to a good website, for example fake *http://bank-mobile.com* to lure *http://bank.com*`s customers.
-The attacker then iframes the entire *http://bank.come* website (100% width, 100% height), but overlays his own input fields, stealing usernames and passwords for example.
+The attacker then iframes the entire *http://bank.com* website (100% width, 100% height), but overlays his own input fields, stealing usernames and passwords, for example.

 Typical safe move: unless you have very good reason, do not allow iframing your website.
 All major browsers respect *x-frame-options* header.
 Just set it to **DENY** and the attacker will not have an easy way in.

 Author: Gleb Bahmutov &copy; 2014